 Influenza (flu) is a contagious respiratory illness caused by influenza viruses that infect the nose, throat and lungs.
 Some people, such as older people, young children, and people with certain health conditions, are at higher risk of serious flu complications.
 There are two main types of influenza (flu) viruses: Types A and B. The influenza A and B viruses that routinely spread in people are responsible for seasonal flu epidemics each year.

 The best way to reduce the risk of flu and its potentially serious complications is by getting vaccinated each year.
-The Johnson County Department of Health and Environment offers seasonal and high-dose flu vaccinations at the walk-in clinic in Olathe.
+The Johnson County Department of Health and Environment offers seasonal and high-dose flu vaccinations during flu season at the walk-in clinics in Olathe and Mission.